 b.
 You file a chapter 13 Bankruptcy and follow the local rules in filing certain documents and following certain procedures

-In Arizona you may be entitled to what is called a “community discharge” of your debt.
+In Arizona, you may be entitled to what is called a “community discharge” of your debt.
 This means that even if your spouse doesn't file with you he or she may protect community assets and income from creditors as long as you are married.

-The affect on your credit score as a result of bankruptcy is difficult to determine.
+The effect on your credit score as a result of bankruptcy is difficult to determine.
 Generally, if you have bad credit now and bankruptcy will wipe out the obligation on a number of debts listed on your credit report, your credit should improve.
 Bankruptcy should be considered a last resort and if the decision between filing and not filing is being made based solely on the effect the bankruptcy will have on the credit report, you may not be a good bankruptcy candidate.